John Steenhuisen: Political career

 Steenhuisen started as an ordinary Democratic Party (predecessor to the Democratic Alliance) activist before he became a branch member.

 At the age of 22 in 1999, Steenhuisen was elected to the then Durban City Council as the DP councillor for Durban North.
 He was the youngest municipal councillor at that time.
 At the 2000 municipal election, the eThekwini Metropolitan Municipality was formed and Steenhuisen was elected as a councillor for the newly established DA.
 He continued to serve as an ordinary councillor until his appointment as the DA's caucus leader in 2006.
 In that same year, he was assigned to serve on the city's Executive Committee.

 Steenhuisen was elected to the KwaZulu-Natal Legislature in the 2009 general election.
 The incoming DA caucus elected him as leader, replacing party veteran, Roger Burrows.
 At the inaugural sitting, he challenged Zweli Mkhize of the African National Congress for the post of premier, but lost after he received 7 votes compared to Mkhize's 68 votes.

 He was elected as the KwaZulu-Natal provincial leader of the Democratic Alliance at the party's Provincial Congress held later that same year.
 Steenhuisen held this position until 24 October 2010, after he announced on 18 October his intention to resign amid the disclosure of an extramarital affair.
 Steenhuisen continued to serve as an MPL and the DA's caucus leader until his move to the National Assembly.Steenhuisen joined the National Assembly on 19 July 2011 by replacing Mark Steele, a DA MP who, in turn, assumed Steenhuisen's seat in the KwaZulu-Natal Legislature.
 In February 2012, Steenhuisen was appointed by Lindiwe Mazibuko as Shadow Minister of Co-operative Governance and Traditional Affairs.
 He is currently a member of the Rules Committee.
 He had previously served as a member of the Joint Standing Committee on the Financial Management.

 In 2012, he declared his candidacy for deputy chairperson of the DA Federal Council.
 He lost to Thomas Walters at the party's Federal Congress.

 Steenhuisen was appointed as chief whip of the DA parliamentary caucus by Mmusi Maimane on 29 May 2014.
 He was reappointed to the post in May 2019.

+Political positions and views

+Steenhuisen is a conservative liberal.
+He is the leader of the DA's centre-right faction.
+Steenhuisen is an advocate for racial equality, anti-racism and anti-corruption.